Physiotherapy

 It can be associated with the application of heat, pressure to these same points.
 Acupuncture is commonly used for pain relief, though it is also used for a wide range of other conditions.
 The benefits of acupuncture are sometimes difficult to measure, but many people find it helpful as a means to control a variety of painful conditions.

-Active Rehab
+Active Rehab/Kinesiology

 Intra Muscular Stimulation/IMS